<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4234353&amp;fmt=gif">

 A place for all brains – designing for neurodiversity in the workplace

-Unispace’s Principal of Strategy, Australia, Bruce Khajehnoori shares his design principles for neurodiversity with Smart Company.
-Developed from his own experience with ADHD, the principles around physical design, cultural and operational changes can be applied to better cater to neurodiverse employees; and in doing so improve the workplace experience for all.
+In a recent Smart Company article we share some of our experts' ideas on designing for neurodiversity.
+These physical design, cultural and operational changes can be applied to better cater to neurodiverse employees; and in doing so improve the workplace experience for all.

 We spend hours on end at work, yet some workplaces don’t effectively support employees’ mental health or those with neurological differences such as autism, ADHD and dyslexia.

-“There is a growing trend in the property industry where an increasing number of organizations position themselves as not only considering but in fact enabling neurodiversity, with very little detail on how this is achieved and what that means for businesses in a physical, operational and workplace culture lens,” he said.
+An increasing number of organizations position themselves not only considering but enabling neurodiversity, but with very little detail on how this is achieved and what that means for businesses in a physical, operational and workplace culture lens.

 Wellness spaces: it’s not just candles and soft cushions.
 A wellness room should be a space away from work settings where employees can recharge and manage stressful moments, with enhanced acoustic and privacy measures.
 These spaces allow for calm reflection and reduce cognitive overload.